theunicornguild/Track_My_Shows/01_introduction/02_javascript_1_trello_and_github.md

-In this project you'll be using both `Trello` and `git`.
+In this project you'll be using both `Trello` and `git` to help you manage your project.

 #### Trello

 `Trello` is a tool used to help you keep track of your work.
-What you need to do...what you've already done and so on.
+What you need to do, what you've already done and so on.

 Open the project's `Trello` board which you'll find in the `Resources` section.
-In the board you'll find 4 lists:
+In the board you'll find 5 lists:

-- `IceBox`: this list has all the cards/functionalities that are nice to have but not necessary (iceboxed), or you can say they are extra features you can add later.
+- `IceBox`: This list has all the cards/functionalities that are nice to have but not necessary (iceboxed).
+You can say they are extra features you can add later.
-- `Backlog`: this list has all the cards/functionalities that you need to build in order for your project to reach the MVP level.
+- `Backlog`: This list has all the cards/functionalities that you need to build in order for your project to reach the MVP stage.
-- `Doing`: this list will have all the cards/functionalities that you are currently working on.
+- `Doing`: This list will have all the cards/functionalities that you are currently working on.
-- `Review`: this list will have all the cards/functionalities that you've finished but still need to be reviewed by someone.
+- `Review`: This list will have all the cards/functionalities that you've finished, but still need to be reviewed by someone.
-- `Done`: this list will have all the cards/functionalities that are done.
+- `Done`: This list will have all the cards/functionalities that are done.

-Right now all the cards are in the `backlog` and `IceBox` lists because we haven't started working on the project YET.
+Right now all the cards are in the `Backlog` and `IceBox` lists because we haven't started working on the project YET.
 As we start working on this project, we'll be moving the cards to the proper list.

 ---